 - kanai iruLE – dense darkness!
 Also explained as – darkness which shows anger.

-An alternative explanation fitting the sequence of pAsurams is also given at the end – Without realizing that there is an entity named thamas (darkness) which is naturally lacking light, parAnkusa nAyaki thinks that due to separation from bhagavAn, it has lost its shine and is unable to even call out to emperumAn.
-Seeing that, she says “your suffering is more than ours; at least after losing our heart we are calling out for bhagavAn! but you are not even able to do that and that gives us more agony!
-Let your difficulties disappear and you live long”.
+An alternative explanation fitting the sequence of pAsurams is also given at the end – Without realising that there is an entity named thamas (darkness) which is naturally lacking light, parAnkusa nAyaki thinks that due to separation from bhagavAn, it has lost its shine and is unable to even call out to emperumAn.
+Seeing that, she says “your suffering is more than ours; at least after losing our heart we are calling out for bhagavAn!
+But you are not even able to do that and that gives us more agony!
+Let your difficulties disappear and may you live long”.

 In the next article we will enjoy the next pAsuram.